Getting Started with CCAP in Denver County- A Quick Tip Tutorial for Child Care Providers

 Tip: When filling out your profile in Colorado Shines, select the “yes” option for CCAP, even if you have not started taking it yet.

 Not licensed but providing child care for family, friends or neighbors?
 You can accept CCAP but you must obtain a background check for yourself and any adult 18+ residing in your household.
 Go to the Colorado Office of Early Childhood website for more information: www.coloradoofficeofearlychildhood.com.

 - Request a CCAP Fiscal Agreement.
-Email the Business Office of Child Care (BOCC) at Denver Human Services: email@example.com.
-Once the request has been received, a BOCC Technician will reach out to get you the necessary documents to establish the agreement.
+Email the Provider Payment Services Team (PPST) at Denver Human Services: email@example.com.
+Once the request has been received, a PPST Technician will reach out to get you the necessary documents to establish the agreement.

 Tip: Provide the following information in your email